tenequm/obsidian-debug/README.md

 - [Gill](https://gill.site/) Solana SDK
 - Shadcn [Wallet UI](https://registry.wallet-ui.dev) components
 - A basic Counter Solana program written in Anchor
-- [codama](https://github.com/codama-idl/codama) to generate a JS sdk for the program
 - UI components for interacting with the program

 ## Getting Started